 Developing metrics to evaluate the impact of specific lessons is as important as it is difficult.
 How does one measure the efficacy of curriculum that is so heavily dependent on an individual teacher’s talents to communicate, impact and inspire?

 The number of classrooms, students and teachers touched through the AK EnergySmart and Wind for Schools programs by REAP’s energy educators are recorded.
-Energy lessons delivered by classroom teachers and other instructors in the state are not tracked in any easily discernible way The number of lessons downloaded from the AK EnergySmart website is tracked and the number of teachers earning CTE credits for energy education training sessions, is also tracked.
-Less available, is the data concerning which particular lessons teachers are choosing to deliver from within AK EnergySmart upon completion of curriculum training; and how often these lessons are delivered.
+Energy lessons delivered by classroom teachers and other instructors in the state are not tracked in any easily discernible way.
+The number of lessons downloaded from the AK EnergySmart website and the number of teachers earning CTE credits for energy education training sessions are tracked.
+Less available is the data concerning which particular lessons teachers are choosing to deliver from within AK EnergySmart upon completion of curriculum training, and how often these lessons are delivered.

 There is no baseline energy literacy metric for Alaskan students from which to measure improvement after exposure to specific curriculum.
 Further, there is very little quantitative or qualitative data that might allow for a comprehensive evaluation of the impact of curriculum and energy education efforts in Alaska.

-- In 2017, the National Energy Foundation conducted a nationwide survey of high schoolstudents – an energy literacy assessment questionnaire.
-The survey consisted of threeblocks: Behaviors, Energy Literacy Concepts, and Attitudes.
-In addition, a growing bodyof work examining best practices in constructing energy literacy surveys is readilyavailable. [see SURVEY APPENDIX]
+- In 2017, the National Energy Foundation conducted a nationwide survey of high school students – an energy literacy assessment questionnaire.
+The survey consisted of three blocks: Behaviors, Energy Literacy Concepts, and Attitudes.
+In addition, a growing body of work examining best practices in constructing energy literacy surveys is readily available.

 - Experiential surveys for both teachers and students would be beneficial to develop qualitative data on specific energy lessons.